 The United States of Mexico is a federation with a presidential system of government with three levels of government.
 These are the constituent state governments, the Federation union, and the local municipalities.
-The president, who is elected by the popular vote, is both the head of state and government and also the Commander-in- Chief of the Military forces.
+The president, who is elected by the popular vote, is both the head of state and government and also the Commander-in-Chief of the Military forces.
 He or she can exercise the executive powers by appointing the Cabinet, the Attorney General, Chief of Police of the Federal District, the Secretaries of State, and the Ambassadors.
 The president also enforces the law and has the power to veto laws.
-He or she is also in-charge of the international relation where he negotiates for treaties.
+He or she is also in charge of the international relation where he negotiates for treaties.
+The current President of Mexico is Andrés Manuel López Obrador.
 Some of Mexico’s presidents in recent generations are looked at below.

-Lázaro Cárdenas, born in 1895, was considered a statesman and a revolutionary leader.
+Lázaro Cárdenas was the first president of modern-day Mexico.
 He became the president of Mexico on December 1, 1934.
 Upon taking over as the president, he ordered for his salary to be reduced by half.
-He never used armored vehicle or bodyguards to protect himself gaining him a great deal of respect.
-Some his reforms that steered the country in the right path of development ant that had a long term effect included agrarian and industrial workers sector.
-President Cárdenas’ government also introduced land reforms whereby large commercial lands were distributed to the peasants.
-He also enacted laws which granted workers right to strike and to work for eight hours a day and pushed for women suffrage both in the work force and political representation.
+He never used armored vehicle or bodyguards to protect himself, gaining him a great deal of respect.
+He made policies that were largely focused on agrarian and industrial workers.
+President Cárdenas’ government also introduced land reforms whereby large commercial lands were distributed to the working class.
+He also enacted laws that granted workers the right to strike and to work for eight hours a day and pushed for women suffrage both in the work force and political representation.
 Lázaro Cárdenas handed over the presidency at the end of his term on December 1, 1940, but continued to be involved in the country’s affairs.

 Manuel Ávila Camacho